The 5 Steps of an Effective Project Management Process

 If collaboration and communication are issues, looking into various pieces of software and collaboration tools is recommended.

 There are many platforms that allow team members to communicate, share files, and more in one easy place.
+A mindmap maker enables them to bring their ideas to one place and work on them.
 This, in combination with brainstorming tools, can help teams collaborate more effectively.
 Through effective communication and collaboration, any issues that may arise during the execution phase can be dealt with in a timely manner.

 Step 4: Project Monitoring and Controlling